Ardelon/chrome-extension-url-counter/README.md

 As a web developer, I am always on browser.
 But I don't know what I am doing everyday so the question follows, did I work today or just reading so many articles about developing or maybe I did nothing at all.
 I was thinking how great it would be if only I could see which websites I was visiting with ease.
 So I decided to write an extension to do that.
 I was not sure if I use the data for anything but it would be nice to see what is going on on my browser all day.
 Here is the project that I can manage to publish at chrome web store, and feel free to use and/or contribute the project if you would like.
 ## Task List

-- [ ] Build an option page
+- [x] Build an option page
 - [ ] Cache loaded logos
 - [ ] Make host list elements deleteable
 - [ ] Add a clear button that resets all data
-- [ ] Preserve previous day's data for exporting
+- [x] Preserve previous day's data for exporting
 - [ ] Add an export option as csv
 - [ ] Add an export option to a provided link
 - [ ] Show how many browser is opened
 - [ ] Make a logo
+- [ ] Reference Github repo
+- [ ] Add Language selection
+- [x] Sort according to visit count
+- [x] Sort according to name
+- [ ] Add a switch button for change sorting mechanism

 ## Credits